Real Estate 101 - Real Estate Principles » Fall 2021 » Chapter 2 Quiz

 Grantor C conveys a large house and land to his daughter and son-in-law to be theirs as long as they are married.
 One year later they are divorced.
 What happens to the property?

-A. The daughter acquires it
+A. The couple must sell it

-C. It reverts back to C
+B. It reverts back to C

 Question #8